iTwin/itwinjs-core/docs/learning/frontend/Extensions.md

 Extensions need to be served somewhere so that the iTwin.js application can load the Extension at runtime.
 > A useful way to serve JavaScript locally is to add [serve](https://www.npmjs.com/package/serve) as a dev dependency `npm i --save-dev serve`, then adding a script to your package.json: `"serve": "serve . -p 3001 --cors"`.

-By default, every [IModelApp](./IModelApp.md) has an instance of the ExtensionAdmin.
+By default, every [IModelApp](./IModelApp.md) has an instance of the `ExtensionAdmin`.
 The ExtensionAdmin controls the loading and execution of Extensions.
-An Extension must be added to ExtensionAdmin through an ExtensionProvider before it can be executed.
+An Extension **must** be added to `ExtensionAdmin` through an `ExtensionProvider` before it can be executed.

-In the following example we add an Extension served at localhost:3001 through a RemoteExtensionProvider.
+In the following example we add an Extension served at localhost:3001 through a `RemoteExtensionProvider`.
-You can also load Extensions locally as if they were npm packages through the LocalExtensionProvider.
+You can also load Extensions locally as if they were npm packages through the `LocalExtensionProvider`.

 ```ts
 const extensionProvider = new RemoteExtensionProvider({